dutchaug/beginners-workshop/README.md

 ## What you _will_ learn in this workshop

-* Navigating thourhg the typical Android Studio (Gradle) Project structure
+* Navigating through the typical Android Studio (Gradle) Project structure
 * Importing Android Gradle projects in Android Studio
 * Building and running Android apps on your own device or Android Virtual Device.
 * Working with Activities, and get basic understanding of the Activity Life Cycle